About Jane Covernton

 Then there came a time when she felt she had nothing to say that the world wanted to hear.
 She stopped writing for a few years.
 But she always carried a camera and took pictures as she moved about in the world, keeping her creativity alive.
 In 2019, she suddenly felt she did have something to say and wrote a little handbook of Instructions for the End Times.
 Her photography was an important part of that.

-In 2020, she wrote a poem a day for Poetry Month and published them incorporated into photographs, first on Facebook, and then in the beautiful book, When We Became Plants: Pandemic Poems.
+In 2020, she wrote a poem a day for Poetry Month and published the poems incorporated into photographs, in the beautiful book, When We Became Plants: Pandemic Poems.

 In 2020 she also produced a suite of 36 images called Water Prayers and Wikis using photography and text.
-This work is being shown in her Little Gallery in the Garden during the 2020 Sunshine Coast Art Crawl.
+This work was shown in her Little Gallery in the Garden during the 2020 Sunshine Coast Art Crawl.

-In 2021 she produced a new work called Becoming Human, using drawing, photos, photoshop and colour to make pictures, which she hung in The Little Gallery in the Garden, and then published along with a poem/essay in a book Becoming Human and on a website www.becominghuman.work
+In 2021 she produced a new work, Becoming Human, using drawing, photos, digital manipulation, and colour to make pictures, which she hung in The Little Gallery in the Garden, and then published along with a poem/essay in a book Becoming Human and on a website www.becominghuman.work

 Jane Covernton lives in Roberts Creek, a small close-knit community by the Salish Sea on the west coast of Canada where she has a close relationship with the trees, the sea, the creeks, and the critters.